 THE PETEY GREENE PROGRAM IN RHODE ISLAND

 The Petey Greene Program has been active in Rhode Island since the spring of 2016.
-We recruit, train and coordinate undergraduate and graduate student volunteers, primarily from Brown University, to serve as academic tutors and teaching assistants (TAs) at the Adult Correctional Institute Prison Complex in Rhode Island.
+We recruit, train and coordinate undergraduate and graduate student volunteers, primarily from Brown University, to serve as academic tutors and teaching assistants (TAs) at the Adult Correctional Institutions in Cranston, RI, the Donald W. Wyatt Detention Facility in Central Falls, RI, and the Massachusetts Treatment Center in Bridgewater, MA.
 Our tutors and TAs serve incarcerated students across academic levels - high school equivalency (formerly GED), English as a second language (ESL), as well as college courses.
 This page is intended for potential volunteers who are interested in learning more about the Rhode Island program and, if appropriate, applying to participate in them.

 Our volunteers serve as academic tutors, working one-on-one or in small groups with incarcerated students in correctional facilities in order to support their academic achievement.
 We primarily support students enrolled in high school equivalency (formerly known as the GED) programs.

 In addition, some of our volunteer opportunities are for teaching assistants (TAs) who support incarcerated college level classes.
 For these classes, we recruit graduate students as volunteer TAs.
 Our TAs are matched with specific instructors in a facility and support the professor both inside and outside of the classroom.